ThingsProtocol/evec-mini-demo/README.md

 # EVEC mini-demo project - IoT with Hedera

 **Project Description** -
-To test the EVEC's IoT API (mini-release version) for Hedera.
+To test the EVEC's IoT API (mini-release version) on Hedera testnet & mainnet.
 EVEC is building a distributed IoT toolkit to enpower IoT developers to manage IoT devices (securely) with Distributed Ledger Technology.

 ## CONTENTS
 1. Environment Set-Up